wmhm/MQPackage/PROPOSAL.md

 The intent is that the package manifest should only be hosted over a valid HTTPS connection, and installers should verify that.
 Package files do not have to be (but can be) hosted over HTTPS, as the digest in the manifest will protect them regardless.

+## Changes

+- Require a ``.mq.zip`` extension.
+This will easily allow people to still use manual unpackaging of the package, while enabling us to more easily differentiate from any random zip file.

+- Assume that some external system (in our case, RedGuides Resource Manager / Moderators) will ensure that only the correct people can publish packages for a particular package, the system itself will just assume the repository is correct.

+- We're not going to use lzma or bzip2, since we're targeting making these easily able to be manually unpacked, and a lot of common tooling people are likely to be using to handle zip files likely won't be able to handle either.

+- We're not going to do any zip inside zip tricks to get better compression.
+While these can produce smaller packages, they make it harder to unzip these manually, and we're trying to keep these something that can be easily manually installed.
+In addition, most of these packages aren't going to be very large to begin with, so the space savings is likely going to be pretty small.

+- Unless someone comes up with something better, these packages are just going to be called MQ Packages.